| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 business continuity is the most important responsibilities entrusted to

-the SOC team.
 What do SOC analysts do at this stage?
 Review and respond to any

 activity that indicates an adversary has infiltrated your environment.